Ihret/Konf_M20_Radman_Urbanek/README.md

 		- Class variable: public TestedObject object;
 		- Implement @BeforeEach
 		- Implement Tests:
-			* ParameterizedTests: Mit CSV Quelle für denselben Test mit unterschiedlichen Parametern
+			* ParameterizedTests: Test with CSV-Source for the same test with different parameters
-			* Test: Für einen einfachen Test
+			* Test: Simple Test
-			* assertEquals: Überprüfungsmethode des Tests - parameter sind der aktuelle und der erwartete Wert, ggf.
-Toleranz.
-Test ist positiv ausgefallen wenn idente Werte.
-			* assertNotEquals: Wie assertEquals.
-Test ist aber positiv ausgegangen, wenn nicht idente Werte.
+			* assertEquals: Inspection method for the test - parameters are the current and the expected values, if necessary a tolerance.
+Test is positiv if values for expected and current are the same.
+			* assertNotEquals: Same as assertEquals, but the Test is positive if the values are not the same.

-## Branches for testing ##
+## Branches (current) ##
-- 15.04.2021: TU: added new branch for testing - named "theresatest"
-- 15.04.2021: MR: added new branch for testing - named "marioBranchTest"
-- 15.04.2021: TU: deleted branches "theresatest" nad "marioBranchTest"
-- 24.04.2021: TU: added new branch for testing class Tea - named "teatest"
-- 24.04.2021: TU: merged the teatest branch to the main branch.
-- 25.04.2021: MR: added new branch for testing class Coffee - named "CoffeeTest"
-- 25.04.2021: MR: merged the CoffeeTest branch to the main branch.

-###
 - teatest
 	* From Theresa Urbanek
 	* Init.
 Push 24.04.2021